XeTK/JavaBot/README.md

 Plugins - All plugins should be placed in `src/` and must use the Plugin interface, any additional classes must be put under package `addon.*pluginname*`.

+#Special thanks

+Thanks to softly, sambuca and bugsduggan for there input into the design and plugins

 #Available commands